Simon’s move gives him independence and helps him connect with his community

 “The My Home Awards are great, they give you a chance to get out, talk to fellow tenants and see what other people are doing in their gardens, the ceremony is really lovely”, Jo said.

-Meet Lyn, a public housing tenant and volunteer who is making a big difference in her community.
+Public housing tenant Lyn is making a big difference in her community through volunteering.

 Find out about local volunteer opportunities by visiting the Volunteering Queensland website.